 If you are a shutterbug like me and love to work in your own time exploring your creative side, then try becoming a photographer.
 Over the years of learning and practicing, I have come to understand that this skill can be entirely self-taught, though there are incredible resources to help you learn photography.

-Proofreading is another ideal job you can take up if you love working by yourself.
-To become a proofreader, you need to have a keen eye for detail, have a good command of the English language, be able to spot the mistakes in grammar, spelling and punctuation, check documents for any errors.
+Proofreading is an ideal job you can take up if you love working by yourself.
+To become a proofreader, you need to have a keen eye for detail, have a good command of the English language, be able to spot mistakes in grammar, spelling, and punctuation, check documents for any errors.